-In May of 2014 I was a fortunate recipient of a Regional Galleries Association of Queensland bursary.
+In May of 2014 I was a fortunate recipient of a Public Galleries Queensland (PGQ) bursary.
 The bursary allowed me to attend the Museums Australia National Conference in Launceston Tasmania which took place Friday 16 May through Monday 19 May.

 Throughout the five day program numerous insights and ideas were discussed and debated.
 All centred on the conference focus; ‘Connecting the Edge: within and beyond the Museum’.
 This theme manifested itself in many ways.
 Those I found most interesting drew on the museum experience beyond the building, the digital future, and other industries and sectors from whom we might learn.

 New possibilities for engagement and access were described in a recount of Christchurch Art Gallery’s response to the 2011 quakes.
 With the prolonged closure of the gallery building, numerous off site projects were developed and online platforms extended.
 These practical undertakings resulted in increased reach and enabled the gallery to continue making a national and international contribution.